seb646/raspberry-pi-web-tutorial/README.md

-# Setup a Raspberry Pi Web Server
+# Tutorial: Setup a Raspberry Pi Web Server
 This guide will show you how to setup a [Raspberry Pi](https://www.raspberrypi.org/) web server on your home network!
 Here is a [list of materials](http://a.co/c5fqu6n) needed for this tutorial.

-## Step 1: Raspberry Pi Configuration
+## Step 1: Raspbian Installation & Configuration
 The first step in this tutorial is to flash Raspberry Pi's version of Linux onto an SD card.
 This is where all of our data will be kept, and where the hardware will look to for operating commands.
 In order to do this, you need to download an application called Etcher (Windows and MacOS).
 Once you've downloaded [Etcher](https://etcher.io/), you'll also need to download [Raspbian Stretch Lite](https://www.raspberrypi.org/downloads/raspbian/).

 The next step is to plug your SD card into your computer and open up Etcher.
 Select the Raspbian .img file your downloaded from the Raspberry Pi website as the image.
 For the drive, select the SD card you just plugged in.
 Then click "Flash!" and wait for the process to complete.